mnamegaurav/facematch/README.md

 #### This is a Web Application which matches your Query image to your Reference Database and then retrieving the image from the database with the highest similarity.

-The objective of this exercise is to evaluate your familiarity with
+This project is build using -
-    - Rest APIs
+    - Django and Django Rest Framework
     - React

 #### This is how this application works -